Sexual Paradox: Complementarity, Reproductive Conflict and Human Emergence

 Killing the Girl Child

 By far the most important cause of a shift in the balance of the sexes is a sexual culling, simple, brutal and carefully hidden from the eyes of seekers after the truth.
 Millions of girls are destroyed at or before birth, as testimony to their worthless state.
 In the West, young boys die at a higher rate than their sisters.
 In two-thirds of the less developed world, the opposite is true.
 Beliefs in elite male desirability permeate into the social customs of whole societies.
 The murder of female children is common and, in the new global economy, has become more so.
 Chinese, deprived of a chance to have more than one child killed more than 250,000 baby girls between 1979 and 1984.
-Worldwide, the average sex ratio at birth is about 105 male births to every 100 female births.
+Worldwide, the average sex ratio at birth is about 103 male births to every 100 female births.
 In some age groups in China there are 122 boys for every 100 girls, consistent with 17% of all girls being killed at birth.
 In one recent study of clinics in Bombay, of 8,000 abortions, 7,997 were of female foetuses, leading to a move to ban ultra-sound for sexual differentiation.
 In one hospital 96% of mothers who were told they had a daughter aborted, while 100% with sons carried to term (Ridley R577).
+Several countries in the Middle East have extremely high sex ratios forming the most extrema countries in the world (see map and statistics below).
+This is attributed at least partially to large predominantly male foreign work forces.
+It is difficult to know to what extent this masks a difference in birth sex ratios

 The murder of girls is a valued Indian tradition.
 Rajputs, Sikhs and other warrior castes preferred to marry their daughters to a husband of higher rank which meant an expensive dowry, or the rapid disposal of the unwanted child at birth.
 The British became concerned when they saw the results of the first census of 1871.
 In some villages, the commissioners reported, not a single female child was to be found.
 The authorities brought in the Female Infanticide Act, which set heavy penalties on child murder, and policemen were stationed in such places but, twenty years later, some provinces still had twice as many boys as girls.
 For a time, the habit began to fade, but now things have changed for the worse.
 Dowries often take half of a poor family's disposable wealth and the death of unwanted children has become more, not less, common with India's new affluence.